 To counteract downward force, we engineer materials with enhanced strength and hardness.
 When the strength of a material’s fiber is significant enough, it resists stretching and snapping.
 When a fiber’s hardness is great enough, it resists compression (squishing of the material), reducing cut risks.

 To counteract friction force (the slicing motion), we engineer materials to provide lubrication and rolling action.
 This allows the sharp objects like blades to travel more easily across the material, reducing the friction that causes cuts.

 Understanding the science behind these forces helps glove manufacturers engineer cut-resistant materials for safety gloves.
 Industry standards also apply these same forces to test and measure the effectiveness of cut-resistant gloves and assign them protection levels, which we’ll discuss later in this article.

+Different gauges are recommended for different tasks and hazards.
 No one gauge is better than the other.
 It depends on the work task and hazards for which they’re needed.

 For instance, if comparing a 7-gauge glove to a 21-gauge glove, the 7 gauge will be less dexterous, because it’s less flexible and has a lower tactile feel.
 If fine motor skill is needed, this is an issue.
 But, if the task requires heavy lifting that includes sharp and abrasive objects, someone might prefer a thicker glove as it offers increased cushioning and durability.

 Refer to the chart below for a quick reference of glove gauge versus glove performance.